Designing Quality Survey Questions – 2nd edition!

-Surveys are a cornerstone of social and behavioral research, and with the use of web-based tools, surveys have become an easy and inexpensive means of gathering data.
+Surveys are a cornerstone of social and behavioral research.
+With the use of web-based tools, surveys have become an easy and inexpensive means of gathering data.
 But how researchers ask a question can dramatically influence the answers they receive.

-Designing Quality Survey Questions shows readers how to craft high quality, precisely-worded survey questions that will elicit rich, nuanced, and ultimately useful data to help answer their research or evaluation questions.
-The text addresses challenges such as language preferences for standard demographic questions (e.g. How to ask about gender), creative question design to keep respondents engaged and avoid survey fatigue, web-based survey formats, culturally-responsive survey design, and factors that influence survey responses (memory, social desirability, etc.).
-Numerous examples of questions illustrate each identified principle of question construction.
+Designing Quality Survey Questions, 2nd Ed. shows readers how to craft high quality, precisely-worded survey questions.
+This allows the elicitation of rich, nuanced, and ultimately useful data.
+Such data helps answer their research or evaluation questions.
+The authors address challenges such as language preferences for standard demographic questions (e.g. How to ask about gender), creative question design to keep respondents engaged and avoid survey fatigue, web-based survey formats, culturally-responsive survey design, and factors that influence survey responses (memory, social desirability, etc.).
+Numerous examples of questions illustrate each identified principle of question construction..

-The Checklist for Quality Question Design is a key feature of the text.
-It’s a comprehensive question design assessment tool that can be used to reflect on the quality of draft survey questions.
+• The Checklist for Quality Question Design: A comprehensive question design assessment tool that can be used to reflect on the quality of draft survey questions.
 It’s a handy summary of the guidance outlined in the text and intended to support students and practitioners alike as they compose surveys.

-Real-World Questions are examples of poorly constructed questions and inappropriate or inadequate response options and scales culled from surveys we have taken over the years.
+• Real-World Questions: Examples of poorly constructed questions and inappropriate or inadequate response options and scales culled from surveys we have taken over the years.

-Mini-Interviews with expert practitioners highlight key survey design topics.
+• Mini-interviews with expert practitioners highlight key survey deisgn topics.

 • Design Drills exercises that challenge the reader and support application of the information included.